mverouden/blogdown-academic/content/post/2021-01-24-r-installation-wurclient/index.md

 This version of R was packaged for educational purposes, where `Rcmdr` reflects that the installer includes R Commander.
 Only once per year a new version of R (including R Commander and additional packages for serveral courses) is released in Software Center.
 Users can update all packages in this release, even the core packages in the so-called **_System Library_**.
 The pre-installed packages in the **_User Library_** can be uninstalled, when not needed.

 Many users, however, would just like to use a newer version of R than the one in Software Center.
 When this post was written the release version of R on [r-project.org](https://www.r-project.org/) was 4.0.3, named: "Bunny-Wunnies Freak Out" (released on 2020-10-10).
-The post has been updated, with the exception of the screenshots, to latest R version 4.4.2, named: "Pile of Leaves" (released on 2024-10-31).
+The post has been updated, with the exception of the screenshots, to latest R version 4.4.3, named: "Trophy Case" (released on 2025-02-28).

 {{% callout note %}}
 This post will show how to custom install R on a **WURclient** desktop or laptop computer without using Software Center.